The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 Real antiques show logical wear:

-- Drawer runners worn from use
+- Drawer runners worn from use (groove worn into the runner where the drawer side rides)

-- Stretchers on chairs worn from feet
+- Stretchers on chairs worn from feet (top side of front stretcher worn smoother than the bottom)

-- Edges softened from handling
+- Edges softened from handling, not sharp

-- Uneven fading from sun exposure
+- Uneven fading from sun exposure (one side or top darker than the rest)

 Fair Pricing Guidelines